-Prior to working in the financial industry, Beth Bendheim (50), a Democrat from Richmond, VA, held public relations and marketing positions in the sports world, including with a North American cycling race originally sponsored by Donald Trump and known as the Tour de Trump.
-She was also the development director for the Jewish day school in Richmond.
-Bendheim was active in the 2018 Virginia congressional campaign of Democrat Abigail Spanberger, who defeated incumbent Republican Dave Brat.
+Beth Bendheim (50), a Democrat from Richmond, VA, was the development director for a Jewish day school in Richmond prior to working in finance.
+She also held public relations and marketing positions in the sports world, including with a cycling race originally sponsored by Donald Trump, known as the Tour de Trump.
+Bendheim was active in the 2018 Virginia Congressional campaign of Democrat Abigail Spanberger, who defeated Republican incumbent Dave Brat.

 Why is Elizabeth Warren your top choice right now?

 I just like her.
 I like what she has to say and she’s a go-getter.
 She’s not quiet.
 She speaks the truth.
 I think she’s just really likeable and has had plans since the very beginning about what she wants to do.

 Are there any other candidates that appeal to you?

 Bernie’s got all these ideas.
 I’m not sure I’m a Bernie supporter, but he definitely has plans.
 And he keeps putting himself out there and listening to people.
 I love that about him.
 I wish more of them had that kind of stamina.
 But I don’t think he’s winnable against Trump.
 Some of these candidates, maybe it’s something old- fashioned in me, are just so young.
 They’ve got time.
 I am surprised about Buttigieg.
 I didn’t realize he was so religious.
 But there’s so much discrimination against LGBTQ communities.
 Beto O’Rourke was in Richmond a couple months ago and I went with my son to see him.
 I just really like him.
 I knew he spoke Spanish.
 I just loved hearing it from a leader.
 I just thought that was so cool.